Patrick Bosch

 Patrick Bosch (30 October 1964 – 11 May 2012) was a Dutch football player.

 Club career

 Usually played at rightback, Bosch made his professional Eredivisie debut for FC Twente in a March 1985 league match against FC Utrecht.
 He would go on to play 5 years for Twente before moving to Eerste Divisie club FC Emmen in 1989.
-He joined amateur side Stevo after leaving Emmen in 1993.
+He joined amateur side Stevo after leaving Emmen in 1993 and won the 1994 Dutch amateur league title with them.

 Death

 Bosch died from injuries sustained after his car came off the road on his way home and overturned on the 11 May 2012.
 He was 47 years old.